lilhandsbgdreams/python-handbook/concepts.md

 title: Concepts
 ---

-This section covers some concepts that are shared by many programming languages.
-Here you'll learn they are handled through Python in particular.
+Covers some basic concepts that you'll encounter in Python and other languages.
+As you get further in your learning, you'll discover that the concepts listed here are just the beginning.

 1. [Control structures](#controlstructures)
 2. [Functions](#functions)